 Getting off social media, and keep being social

 At the end of September last year I have let everyone know on Facebook that I was about to remove it in due course and posted my contact details so people would be able to contact me.
 I had decided to remove most of my accounts, and only keep iMessage and Whatsapp for instant messaging.

 Unfortunately, this didn’t seem to be enough – so I started collecting people’s contact information myself by individually asking them if they want to keep in touch and to share a phone number and email.
 Most of them even had their birthdays publicly on Facebook as well, so I was able to save that too.

 But I figured having the data wasn’t enough.
 I needed to be reminded about these people… similarly to how I’d randomly see people’s post or getting Facebook notifications about someone’s new activity.

-I understand not everyone uses social media how I did, but I decided to go forward and build an app that I’d use to stay in touch with friends that will not compromise on privacy.
+And although I understand not everyone uses social media how I did, I decided to go forward and build an app that I’d use to stay in touch with friends that will not compromise on privacy.

-KINN accesses your phone’s contacts and details to be able to remind you about them.
-In this sense I knew one of the big dependencies of this app would be having an up-to-date contacts book.
+KINN uses your phone’s contacts and details to to remind you about people.
+Because of this, an important requirement of this app is to have an up-to-date contacts book.
 I have looked into having integrations with other social media to be able to pull such data and making it simpler, but in the past year Facebook has restricted access to personal data more than ever, probably due to recent scandals.